An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 4.12 Symbolism and Royal Heritage

-4.12.2 Shared lineage is acknowledged without constitutional power.
+4.12.2 Shared lineage is acknowledged without legal power.

 4.12.3 Meath is designated as common historical ground.